rfuzzo/MWSE/docs/source/apis/mwse.mcm.md

 	* `numbersOnly` (boolean): *Default*: `false`.
 If true, only numbers will be allowed for this variable in TextFields.
 	* `restartRequired` (boolean): *Default*: `false`.
 If true, updating the setting containing this variable will notify the player to restart the game.
 	* `restartRequiredMessage` (string): *Optional*.
 The default text is a localized version of: "The game must be restarted before this change will come into effect.".
-	* `converter` (fun(newValue: ): unknown): *Optional*.
+	* `converter` (fun(newValue): unknown): *Optional*.
 This function is called when the value of the variable is changed.
 The function can modify the new value before it is saved.

 **Returns**: